Consensys/mythril/README.md

 (...)
 ```

-Note that the process doesn't take quite as long as it first seems, as the blocks get smaller towards the beginning of the chain.
+Note that syncing doesn't take quite as long as it first seems, because the blocks get smaller towards the beginning of the chain.

 The default behavior is to only sync contracts with a non-zero balance.
-You can disable this behavior with the `--sync-all` flag, but note that this will result in a huge (as in: dozens of GB) database.
+You can disable this behavior with the `--sync-all` flag, but be aware that this will result in a huge (as in: dozens of GB) database.

 ## Command line usage